Montana Roundup® Lawsuit Attorneys

 In March 2019, in a two-phase case, a federal jury first decided that glyphosate was a “substantial factor” in causing another man’s cancer, and then determined Monsanto was liable for damages.
 The company was ordered to pay the plaintiff $80 million.

 When a company acts negligently and fails to properly disclose the health risks associated with its products, as in the case with Monsanto and Roundup®, individuals harmed by the product can seek compensation for damages.
+However, getting compensation involves more than simply filing a weed killer lawsuit.

 At Edwards & Culver, we are committed to holding companies responsible for their negligent behavior.
 We know that a cancer diagnosis has lasting consequences that affect your quality of life.
 That is why we fight relentlessly against large companies to get justice and protect your rights.
 Backed by 100 years of combined legal experience, our Billings attorneys have successfully handled similar cases, and we will provide solid legal representation to work toward a favorable outcome for you.